straz/artificialtrust/_articles/zerosum.md

 party.
 The American press covers politics the same way it covers
 sports: as if it were a zero-sum game.

+The strategy for zero sum contests is super easy to understand.
+It's easy for us to believe in, and it's easy to persuade others to adopt it.
+We learn it because some familiar experiences are zero sum contests, and we grow up with them.

 ### Asymmetrical effort